mbeaty-sf/webdev/README.md

 ## Before you begin

+If you're familiar with git, I recommend forking the repo before cloning, so you can keep track of your work.

+You can also [download a `.zip` of the repo](https://i.imgur.com/muHwvo2.png) if you're not familiar with git.

+<details><summary>For people who have worked with git before</summary>

 Start by forking and cloning the repo.
 If you don't clone the repo, then you won't be able to save your work on exercises to your own cloned repo.
 Choose to not fork at your own risk.

-<details><summary>Here's guidance on pulling the latest code when I make updates</summary>

 Once you've cloned the repo, set this repo as the `upstream`